Healthy Nurse, Healthy Nation™ Blog - How To Set New Year’s Resolutions You Can Actually Accomplish

-Tips and tricks to make 2019 the year you stick to your healthy goals.
+Tips and tricks to make this the year you stick to your healthy goals.

-As the year comes to a close, you’re probably thinking ahead to what you want to achieve in 2019.
+As the year comes to a close, you’re probably thinking ahead to what you want to achieve.
 The sad reality: Approximately 80 percent of resolutions fail by the second week of February according to U.S. News & World Report.
 But you don’t have to become part of that statistic.
 Up your odds of resolution success by taking the below steps:

 Set SMART goals

-Think of a resolution you’d like to tackle in 2019.
+Think of a resolution you’d like to tackle.
 Is it specific?
 Do you have a plan for how you’ll achieve it?
 For instance, although wanting to exercise regularly is a worthy goal, unless you have a plan in place, it’s not likely to happen.

 Using the acronym “SMART” in your goal setting can help you come up with a strategy for achieving it.